 The creators, such as Bernard / Arnold, see the hosts as children, to be inquired upon, cultivated, and even loved, as a new kind of being.
-To Arnold, to William (before becoming MiB), and to Ford — they see the hosts are developing themselves towards an awakening, towards consciousness, and such a fate isn’t to be taken likely.
+To Arnold, to William (before becoming MiB), and to Ford — they see the hosts are developing themselves towards an awakening, towards consciousness, and such a fate isn’t to be taken lightly.
 To all three, the games of the park and its development over time become a matter of life, death, and legacy.
 For Arnold and Ford especially, as the creators of Westworld and its advanced AI technology, the uncanny valley has been abolished, likability replaced by respect to a machine now reaching the ‘center of the maze’ of consciousness — and now wielding a new kind of sentience for the rest of us to experience.
 Do such inhuman beings deserve human rights?

 Dr. Robert Ford is perhaps the best character in Westworld.
 During the pilot episode, he speaks to Bernard of his latest developments concerning the androids in the park, and lets the audience in on his own philosophy concerning the current state of Man — which foreshadows everything to come:

 “Do you know what that means?
 It means that we are done.
 That this is as good as we are going to get.”

 Ford, in creating the park, is wielding his own double-edged God Complex— in which he both: 1) wants to create sentient androids (despite admonishing his former partner Arnold for doing so, whom he believed was merely jumping the gun by his own estimation), and 2) with this act, perhaps even in utilizing the technology advanced through the existence of true AI, he wishes for them to surpass human beings.
 In their violent conflict, one way or another, Ford wishes to move Mankind beyond their currently stagnating level of evolution.